ibm-cloud-docs/FileStorage/working-with-snapshots.md

 2. Select from a range of sizes from the prompt.
 Sizes typically range from 0 to the size of your volume.
 3. Click **Continue**.
 4. Enter any Promo Code that you have, and click **Recalculate**.
 The Charges for this order and Order Review fields are completed by default.
-5. Read the service agreement, and if you agree with the terms click check box, and click **Place Order**.
+5. Read the service agreement, and if you agree with the terms click checkbox, and click **Place Order**.
 Your additional snapshot space is provisioned in a few minutes.

 ## Deleting a snapshot schedule in the UI
 {: #cancelnapshotscheduleUI}